In Kubernetes, every administrator needs a trusty tool to navigate the complex network of nodes. Enter kubectl get nodes

 If we recollect, after we enabled some labels on the nodes for better management of workloads, this is one of the most widely used use cases.

-Let’s say there is an issue in the production environment, and you need to troubleshoot the node which has pods belonging to only production.
+Let’s say there is an issue in the production environment, and you need to troubleshoot the node that has pods belonging to only production.
 This information is just one command away!

 kubectl get nodes -l environment=production